Official Littafi Logo (2)

 Is AI the enemy?
 The question is whether AI research tools are unfairly portrayed as the enemy of thoughtful work.

-Artificial Intelligence is one of the greatest achievements, but did it come at a cost?
+Artificial Intelligence is one of the greatest achievements in the 21st century, but did it come at a cost?
 There has been a growing unease around the rise of AI in professional spaces, including research and writing.
 Some are concerned about the possibility of being laid off by this shift.

 Reports continue to emerge about the technology threatening white-collar work, leading to anxiety among professionals.
 Yet, others see AI’s potential for progress, believing it can enhance work rather than replace it.
 This tension between threat and opportunity defines the debate.